albrodfer1/cks-exam/chops/chop.md

 - Admission control config file: ImagePullPolicyWebhook sets the image policy.
 Normally the kubeconfig file is set to use the kube-apiserver credentials in `/etc/kubernetes/pki`

-TODO: Determine where can you restrict the docker repositories you can download from

 ```yaml
 apiVersion: apiserver.config.k8s.io/v1